How intelligent are leopard geckos compared to other reptiles and animals?

-As mentioned earlier, intelligence in any species, be it human or lizard, is difficult to quantify because it is an extremely broad and speculative topic.
+As mentioned earlier, intelligence in any species, be it human or lizard, is challenging to quantify because it is an extremely broad and speculative topic.

-In recent years, even IQ tests in humans are problematic due to their very limited means of measuring cognitive ability.
+In recent years, even IQ tests in humans have been problematic due to their very limited means of measuring cognitive ability.

 Intelligence is a broad topic gauged by several factors, including memory, social behaviors, reasoning skills, and the ability to plan.

-This is mostly a fair way to measure intellectual capacity in humans, but when it comes to animals, especially reptiles, this is much less reliable.
+This is mostly a fair way to measure intellectual capacity in humans, but this is much less reliable when it comes to animals, especially reptiles.

 Animals communicate and function very differently from humans and have evolved for vastly different environments and social hierarchies.

-So measuring a lizard’s ability to memorize numbers or speak a certain language is both futile and not an accurate measurement of their true intelligence.
+So measuring a lizard’s ability to memorize numbers or speak a certain language is both futile and not an accurate measurement of their actual intelligence.